MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 # 🌿 Team GreenFrontier

-Welcome to the collaboration space for **Team GreenFrontier** – Group 02 of the MIT Emerging Talent CDSP program.
+Welcome to the collaboration space for **Team GreenFrontier** – Group 02 of the MIT Emerging Talent program __CDSP.

 We are a team of aspiring data scientists working together to build strong collaboration skills, grow through shared learning, and prepare for